-When planning your trip to Peru, we always think about visiting Lima, the capital of Peru and Cusco, which are definitely the most famous Peruvian cities.
-But they are in completely opposite sides of the country, so you will probably wonder, how to get from Lima to Cusco.
+When planning your trip to Peru, we always think about visiting Lima, the capital of Peru, and Cusco, which are definitely the most famous Peruvian cities.
+But they are on completely opposite sides of the country, so you will probably wonder, how to get from Lima to Cusco.

 Well, both cities have airports so if you have only a few days in Peru, you might want to choose a plane, however, Peru has much more to offer than just Machu Picchu.